Home RecipesMain DishPasta and Green Peas: A Simple and Excellent Recipe

 This recipe uses linguine, but you can substitute fettuccine, pappardelle, or tagliatelle.
-Generally, wide, flat noodles are best for creamy sauces so you can scoop up lots of sauce with the pasta.
+Generally, wide, flat noodles are best for creamy sauces, as they let you scoop up more sauce.

 Can I Substitute Bacon for Prosciutto?

 Yes, you can substitute bacon if you prefer it over the prosciutto.
-Cook 4 or 5 slices of bacon (or more if you love bacon) and roughly chop it and sprinkle it on top of the finished dish.
+Cook 4 or 5 slices of bacon (or more if you love bacon), roughly chop it, and sprinkle it over the finished dish.

 Do You Cook the Prosciutto?